 Though not as huge as New York’s Museum of Modern Art (MOMA) or Philadelphia’s Museum of Arts, Arts Institute Chicago has its own charming treasures worth a peek.
 I literally skipped most European arts as I have seen a lot of them—mostly with religious theme but with shirtless or naked biblical and mythological characters.
 Or gore spilled all over the canvas.

-The advantage of buying a City Pass is that you don’t have to join a throng of tourists queueing up for tickets.
+The advantage of buying a is that you don’t have to join a throng of tourists queueing up for tickets.
 It was easy breezy for me.
 An audio device is included in the price.
 So, I’d recommend you to get one when visiting Chicago.

 Since I didn’t have a plan to scrutinize every ruin, artifact and painting, I decided to see the Top 12 work of Arts recommended by the Center in an hour or so.